KillAllChickens/argus/README.md

 ```

 # 🚧 Planned Features

 We're constantly working to make Argus even more powerful and versatile!
 Here is a peek into what we have planned for future releases!
-- **Proxy List Support:** Currently, you can use a single proxy.
-We're planning to add the ability to load a list of proxies and **rotate through them automatically** for enhanced anonymity and resilience against rate limits.

 - **Simple Site List Management:** We want to make it easier to customize the sites Argus scans.
 This includes commands to **add, remove, and update site configurations** directly, putting more control in your hands.

+## Finished

+- ~~**Proxy List Support:** Currently, you can use a single proxy.
+We're planning to add the ability to load a list of proxies and **rotate through them automatically** for enhanced anonymity and resilience against rate limits.~~
-- **Deep Scan Mode:** Beyond just finding if a username exists, we aim to add a "deep scan" mode.
-This feature would attempt to **extract more public information** from found profiles (e.g., linked social media, "about me" sections, public post counts).
+- ~~**Deep Scan Mode:** Beyond just finding if a username exists, we aim to add a "deep scan" mode.
+This feature would attempt to **extract more public information** from found profiles (e.g., linked social media, "about me" sections, public post counts).~~